hemmecke/fricas/README.md

 system (CAS).

-This work-in-progress repository includes some related [Julia](https://julialang.org) categories/domains/packages to use Julia for some specific operations.
+This work-in-progress repository includes some related [Julia](https://julialang.org) categories/domains/packages to use Julia for specific operations.
 It is only supported with SBCL or Clozure CL and Julia prior to 1.10.0 is not supported with a SBCL based FriCAS.